Skip to content

 FAQ

-Will the audit tell us what to merge?
+Will the review tell us what to merge?

 It should.
 One of the main jobs is identifying which pages should stay distinct and which ones are only adding overlap.